DNA (Little Mix song): Critical reception

 Critical response to "DNA" was mixed.
 In his review for Digital Spy, Robert Copsey gave the track four stars out of five and said, "the epic, operatic middle eight is a pop moment this time they can claim entirely as their own".
 Laurence Green of DIY regarded it as a "great pop tune by any mark" that "sounds quite a bit like a Girls Aloud song" and "a sign of just how embedded Girls Aloud have become in the fabric of contemporary British pop".
 Mark Davison of No Ripcord rated the track eight out of ten, describing it as "giddy, glitzy pop which would do Girls Aloud, or at least The Saturdays, proud", adding; "You'll know exactly what 'DNA' sounds like before you hear it, and that's no bad thing".
 AllMusic's Matt Collar viewed it as one of the album's "truly catchy, infectious cuts".

 NME's Eve Barlow was less enthusiastic, writing that the track sounded too much like "E.T." and from "Tulisa's school of 'ballid'".
 John Murphy of musicOMH derided it as "woeful", "dated, dull and auto-tuned to death."
 Eoin Butler of The Irish Times gave the song two stars out of five, finding the lyrics melodramatic.
 Stuart Heritage wrote in The Guardian that it is "not a good song by anyone's standards" and called Pinnock's spoken-word middle-eight "weird".
 Digital Spy included "DNA" at number 19 in its 2012 year-end list.
 In 2013, "DNA" was shortlisted for the Popjustice £20 Music Prize.

-Attitude named the song #5 on their list of 32 greatest Little Mix singles of all time writing "DNA is an addictive, moody and rarer example of Little Mix showing us their darker side, as well as being the estranged sister to Katy Perry’s 'E.T.
-Vocally, it really showed off their early potential, where Perrie really shines with those big notes and Leigh-Anne gives us a unique and spooky talky-rapped middle-eight."